derekwhat/dydx-v3-python/README.md

 The library is currently tested against Python versions 2.7, 3.4, 3.5, and 3.6

+Currently working on making it compatable with python version 3.10

 ## Installation

 The `dydx-v3-python` package is available on [PyPI](https://pypi.org/project/dydx-v3-python).
 Install with `pip`: